 - Search for players: Search for a player via his user name or e-mail.

-- Invite: Invite friends to play Dice Duel with you.
+- Invite: Invite friends to play Dice Clubs with you.

 Objective of the game